Marie Louise de La Tour d'Auvergne

-Marie Louise de La Tour d'Auvergne (Marie Louise Henriette Jeanne; 15 August 1725 - 1793) was a French noblewoman and member of the House of La Tour d'Auvergne.
-She was the Princess of Guéméné by marriage.
+Marie Louise de La Tour d'Auvergne (Marie Louise Henriette Jeanne; 15 August 1725 - 24 September 1781) was a French noblewoman and member of the House of La Tour d'Auvergne.
+She became duchess of Montbazon through her 1743 marriage to Jules de Rohan and was known as princess of Rohan from 1749.
+Between 1747 and 1748, she conducted an affair with her first cousin, Charles Edward Stuart, next in line in the Jacobite succession.

 Biography

-Early life and family
+Ancestry and early life

-Louise was the first child born to Charles Godefroy de La Tour d'Auvergne and his wife Maria Karolina "Charlotte" Sobieska.
-Charlotte was the granddaughter of King John III Sobieski of Poland (famous as the winner of the Battle of Vienna) and older sister of Clementina Sobieska (wife of the Jacobite pretender James Francis Edward Stuart).
-Charlotte and Clementina were co-heiresses to the vast Sobieski lands in Poland as the family's last members.
-Through her grand-aunt, Theresa Kunegunda Sobieska, Louise was second cousin to Emperor Charles VIII, Maria Antonia, Electress of Saxony, and Empress Maria Josepha.
-Following Louise's birth on 15 August 1725, the couple had a son, Godefroy Charles Henri, in 1728.
+Louise was the first child of Charles Godefroy de La Tour d'Auvergne, Prince of Turenne and his wife, Maria Karolina “Charlotte” Sobieska.
+Charlotte Sobieska was the granddaughter of King John III Sobieski of Poland (famous as the winner of the Battle of Vienna) and the older sister of Maria Clementina Sobieska, wife of the Jacobite pretender James Francis Edward Stuart.
+As their family's last members, Charlotte and Clementina were co-heiresses to the vast Sobieski lands and fortune in Poland.
+Through her mother's aunt, Theresa Kunegunda Sobieska, Louise was also second cousin to Emperor Charles VIII, Maria Antonia, Electress of Saxony, and Empress Maria Josepha.
+Louise's paternal family, the House of La Tour d'Auvergne, were known as the Bouillons after the duchy of Bouillon where they reigned as sovereigns.
+Reflecting this, they were considered princes étrangères in France, entitled to be called altesse (“highness”), and female family members had the coveted right of the tabouret (meaning that they could sit on a short stool without a back and armrest in the royal presence).